fabianmartins/alienattack.workshop/README.md

   * Click on **Stages**.
   * Click on **prod**.
   * At the top of the screen, on the right, you will see the **INVOKE URL**.
 It has the format `https://<API Id>.execute-api.<region>.amazonaws.com/prod`.
 When copying it to the required field in the awsconfig.js, don't forget to add the */v1/* at the end.
 3. **APPNAME**: This one is easy.
-Just copy the values that you selected for *envName* and *suffix*, **BUT MAKE SURE TO USE UPPERCASE**.
-So, for instance, if you selected *r2* for envName, and *d2* for suffix, then the value for this field will be *R2D2*.
-For the sake of simplicity, from now and on we will use *envNamesuffix* to refer to this combination.
+Just copy the values that you selected for *envName*, **BUT MAKE SURE TO USE UPPERCASE**.
+So, for instance, if you selected *r2d2* for envName, then the value for this field will be *R2D2*.

 **IMPORTANT**

+* Be sure of saving the file using UTF-8 (pure text).
+Avoid editors that save the files with special characters
 * Don't forget to maintain the quotes that are on those fields.
+  * For example, if you are in us-east-1, the line for the region will be `"region" : "us-east-1"`.
+See, the quotes are there
 * Be sure of using **uppercase** for the value of the field APPNAME.
+So, for example, if your environment name is r2d2, the line for appName will become `"APPNAME" : "R2D2"`.
+Again, the quotes are there
 * Save the file!

 ### fixACTIVITY 2 - Test the registration process

 Now, probably the application must be running, at least in part.
 Let's try to create an user.

-This steps are going to be executed using the respository that you cloned to your local computer.
+This steps are going to be executed using the respository that you cloned **to your local computer**.

 1. Confirm that you executed the Fix Activity 1.
 The file `./resources/js/aws_config.js` must be properly configured.
 2. Open a privacy/incognito page for your browser.
 This will guarantee that you will have the cookies cleared after use.
 3. Open this file that is on your application deployment: `./game/index.html`
 4. If everything was ok, and the application was able to retrieve the configurations, you will see a page with the buttons `Register` and `Login`.
-Choose **Register**
+Choose **Register**.
 5. Register yourself filling the fields properly
 	* **Username**: Define a username.
-Use only lowercase letters and don't use symbols
+Use only lowercase letters and don't use symbols.
 	* **e-mail**: You will need a valid and accessible email.
-Cognito needs to send you a confirmation email and you will need to click on it to confirm
+Cognito needs to send you a confirmation email and you will need to click on it to confirm.
 	* **Password**: For testing purposes, use a simple password (like `abc123`).
 This password is managed by Cognito.
-So, it's not stored on any application database
+So, it's not stored on any application database.
-	* **Confirm (and memorize) your password**: Repeat your password
+	* **Confirm (and memorize) your password**: Repeat your password.
 	* **Your company's web domain (ex: aws.amazon.com)**: Input your company domain.
-	* Click on the button **Register**
+	* Click on the button **Register**.
 6. If everything went well, you will receive a confirmation on your email.
 Open the email and click on the link.

 ### fixACTIVITY 3 - Test the login process

-1. Get back to the application on your browser (the one that you opened from `./game/index.html`), and now choose **Login** (or skip to step 2 if you already there)
+1. Get back to the application on your browser (the one that you opened from `./game/index.html`), and now choose **Login** (or skip to step 2 if you already there).
-2. Enter your credentials, and click on **Login**
+2. Enter your credentials, and click on **Login**.
-3. If you entered your credentials right, you will see a pop-up message `Login successful to user <username>`
+3. If you entered your credentials right, you will see a pop-up message `Login successful to user <username>`.
 4. If you get to a page where the indicating status is WAITING and a count down stopped at 10, then the login is ok, but something else is wrong (you can check the browser console, if you want).
 5. Close the window, to be sure that the cookies were deleted, so we can proceed with the test.